China Syndrome – Melt Down To Europe

 Perhaps it would be better for our EU civil servants to recognise that the modification of motorcycles using type approved parts is an important and profitable European industry, which does not need restricting through proposed anti-tampering legislation and that over prescriptive regulations should be avoided.

-The European Commission would do far more for Europe by halting shoddy non-compliant products arriving on our shores from China rather than destroying the motorcycle aftermarket industry with unnecessary legislation.
+Rather than destroying our motorcycle aftermarket industry and way of life with unnecessary legislation, our civil servants would do far more for Europe by halting shoddy non-compliant products arriving on our shores from China.

 Right To Ride – China Syndrome report pdf 484kb Click Here

-Right To Ride EU – Full details on Framework Regulation Click Here
+Right To Ride – Full details on Framework Regulation Click Here